karabayse/edabit/README.md

 * Both Zero, Negative, or Positive
 * Compare 3 numbers
 * String or Integer
-* Regex that matches a string
+* Array from Comma-Delimited String